-Furthermore, wind power initiatives, the conversion of the lignite plant Klingenberg to gas, customer offerings such as EnergyWatch and heat pumps, clear product declarations such as EPD and LCA, different cooperation with suppliers and customers and attracting energy-intensive industries, such as data centers, to Sweden from countries with higher share of fossil in its electricity production are proof points and success stories of our commitment.
+Furthermore, wind power initiatives, the conversion of the lignite plant Klingenberg to gas, customer offerings such as EnergyWatch and heat pumps, clear product declarations such as EPD and LCA, different cooperation with suppliers and customers and attracting energy-intensive industries, such as data centres, to Sweden from countries with a higher share of fossil in its electricity production are proof points and success stories of our commitment.

 In Goal 12, resource efficiency, reduction of hazardous chemicals, waste, emissions to air and water are also affected.
 For example, Vattenfall started substituting its creosol poles in Distribution with new modern poles.
-There are ongoing discussion and follow-up with the business on chemicals and waste connected to circular economy.
+There are ongoing discussions and follow-up with the business on chemicals and waste connected to circular economy.

 Goal 13 Climate action.
 Our focus and our purpose – Power Climate Smarter Living – is completely in line with this goal.
-Vattenfall is committed to climate actions and energy transition such as 100% Renewable, 100% Energiewende, and 100% renewable NL.
+Vattenfall is committed to climate actions and energy transition such as 100% Renewable, 100% Energiewende and 100% renewable NL.

 Goal 17 Partnerships for the goals.
 Major cooperation is in many ways a prerequisite for success, as the goals need to be on a large scale to have global impact.
 Vattenfall has intensified cooperation with other players.
-This applies to the electrification of the transport sector and industries, the construction of wind power (bringing in investors and cooperating in Eurowind to find common sustainability criteria and streamline planning, construction and operation, et cetera) and providing our customers with sustainable products in cooperation with for example Brainheart and Varmt & Skönt in Sweden, as well as helping our larger customers achieve sustainable production (HYBRIT [industry cooperation], Northvolt [battery manufacturing]).
+This applies to the electrification of the transport sector and industries, the construction of wind power (bringing in investors and cooperating in Eurowind to find common sustainability criteria and streamline planning, construction and operation, etc.) and providing our customers with sustainable products in cooperation with for example Brainheart and Varmt & Skönt in Sweden, as well as helping our larger customers achieve sustainable production (HYBRIT [industry cooperation], Northvolt [battery manufacturing]).